hadron-project/hadron/README.md

 - `crate discovery_consul`: Consul based discovery.
 - `crate discovery_etcd`: Etcd based discovery.

-### admin api
-- Used to “ensure” PS or ES streams.
-If ensured configuration is different, this can be detected and updated.
-Maybe options to overwrite config & another to warn if config is different.
-No startup config specific to streams.
-Only general maintenance config &c.

 ### networking
 - Railgun client <-> server communication takes place over multiplexed TCP keepalive connections (similar to AMQP style systems).
 - Clients may use a single pipe for consumption as well as publication.
 - Server <-> server clustering communication takes place over persistent TCP connections as well.
 - Will probably use protobuf as the framing protocol.
+- Nodes within a cluster may forward commands between each other as needed.

 ### ack & nack
 Messages being consumed from a stream must be ack'ed.
-At this point, no batch processing, just scale out the number of consumers in the group via concurrency model or horizontal scaling.
+At this point, no batch processing patterns are planned, just scale out the number of consumers in the group via concurrency model or horizontal scaling.

 Messages may be nack'ed.
 By default, they will be immediately redelivered.
 A delay may be optionally specified which will block only the consumer or consumer group which sent the delay.

 ### cap
 As far as CAP theorem, this system prioritizes *Availability* and *Partition Tolerance*.
-This works perfectly for this type of system, because for streams which are persistent, they are immutable.
+This works perfectly for this type of system as persistent streams are immutable.
 So consistency is purely a matter whether the replica node has the most recent additions to the stream.
-There is no MVCC to be concerned about, no atomic updating concerns or the like.
+There is no MVCC to be concerned about, no atomic updating concerns or the like as transactions are not currently on the roadmap.

 ----